Skip to main content

 REQUEST_SECRET_TOKEN: qHg34VAGQZwCkUy4UjZQAsCVeH6TvsJg

-Install the Locker Secret SDK and replace the hardcoded secrets with SDK usage.
+Install the Locker Secret SDK and replace the hardcoding by using the SDK. requirements.txt

 ...